App

 29. Advanced Settings

-This menu offers additional settings for adjusting specific functions of the Poopy Nano .
-Here you can Poopy the Poopy and further customize the litter box to suit your preferences and those of your cat.
+This menu offers additional settings for customizing specific features of the Poopy Nano 2.
+Here, you can Poopy the Poopy and further tailor the litter box’s operation to your preferences and those of your cat.

 30. Selection cat litter